Behind the Build

 • Often poorly implemented in guitar applications

-• May emphasize frequencies that compete with bass guitar
+• May emphasise frequencies that compete with bass guitar

 • More complex to design properly

-• Can introduce an unbalanced frequency response if not well-tuned
+• Can introduce an unbalanced response if not well-tuned

 • Limited availability of well-engineered options

-Remember that your speaker choice is just as important as your cabinet type.
-A bright, aggressive speaker in an open-back cabinet or a dark speaker in a closed-back design might not be the ideal choice.
-The key is finding the right combination for your sound.
+Your speaker choice is just as important as your cabinet type.
+A bright, aggressive speaker in an open-back cabinet — or a dark speaker in a closed-back design — might not be the ideal pairing.

 Consider these factors when pairing speakers and cabinets: